 You may keep the report, but the portfolio (with its contents) and workbooks MUST be returned to school the following week.
 The children need their portfolios and workbooks for their new work every term.
-However, at the end of the year, you may keep your child’s workbooks and portfolio.
-It is a good way to store their best work for the year.
+However, at the end of the year, you may keep your child’s workbook and portfolio.

 The Cartridge Shop has kindly offered to have the necessary stationery items available for the Farmyard parents.

 You are welcome to contact them at 011 954 0637.
 If you need to have your complete stationery package made ready for you, please place the order by phone before you go to the Cartridge shop.
 If you misplaced your stationery list, ask for one at the Farmyard office.
 The Cartridge shop has its own Farmyard stationery list for every class.

 Please hand in your child’s package NO LATER THAN 15 January 2021.
 The colouring books must be age-appropriate and must not be an activity book.

 FARMYARD STAFF – 2021

 Yellow class: Teacher Cindy and assistants Maureen and Lorraine (afternoons)